The buying process

 Payable as part of the payment structure or on completion of the property as detailed in the contract (10% of the declared value of the property).

 To register the property at the relevant Land Registry Office.

 Tax levied by the Town Hall in accordance with Spanish Law, the vendor is usually liable to pay the Plus Valia Tax.
 However on new properties it is paid by the purchaser.

 Payable when purchasing a New –build property – around 1%.

 Once you have decided on a property and a price has been agreed it is important to reserve the property (usually a 2,500 - 3,000 Euro deposit is required).
 Once the deposit has been paid the property will be taken off the market and the price fixed.

 The next step is to draw up a contract which will state a date of when the property will be signed for.
 The completion date will obviously differ to suit individual needs.
 If the completion date is to be longer than 4 weeks then it is usual that a further payment (usually 10% of the purchase price) is put down as security.

 During this time we will liaise with the notary/solicitors and prepare the paperwork that is required.
-On the day of signing, both parties will be present at the notary with their solicitors, along with a Casas Manuel representative.
+On the day of signing, both parties will be present at the notary with their solicitors.
 It is here where the remaining balance will be paid.

 Once the contracts have been signed and the title deeds exchanged, you will then officially be the new owner of the property.